Reasonable and necessary supports: what are they?

 To be considered reasonable and necessary, a support must be:

-- related to your child’s disability
+- related to your child’s disability or developmental delay

 - value for money